 New Zealand documents

 Only the Department of Internal Affairs passport offices in London, Sydney or New Zealand can issue a passport.
 A new online passport renewal service is now available.
-Please check the following link www.passports.govt.nz (external link) for eligibility, timeframes and frequently asked questions.
-In an emergency, the New Zealand Embassy in Brazil may issue an Emergency Travel Document.
+Please check the following link http://www.passports.govt.nz/ (external link) for eligibility, timeframes and frequently asked questions.
+In an emergency, most but not all New Zealand Embassies may be able to issue an Emergency Travel Document.
+Where postal services are irregular, the Embassy can assist with forwarding passport applications to Wellington.
+There is a separate fee for this service payable in local currency.
 Please contact the Embassy for further information.

 What is an Emergency Travel Document?